Eulith/eulith-dex-arb-strategy/README.md

 3. Configure wallet details in `config.py` (lines 26 & 27)
 4. Copy/paste your refresh token in `config.py` on line 30
 5. (optional) Set the network you wish to send transactions to, default is mainnet (line 29)
-6. Fund your wallet with USDC
+6. Fund your wallet with USDC to do the trade and ETH to pay for gas.
+In reality, the gas cost is much higher than the arb, so it will not execute without adjustments.
+For testing, you might do arbs of size $1 USDC and budget $30 in gas, then remove the gas check just to see some executions.
 7. Run `python3 test_small_usdc_trades.py`; keep in mind web3.py needs python -v 3.9 or older

 # Your Next Steps